erdyn/MyWebsite/README.md

 <!-- Website link and info-->
 ### Interact with my website!
-I have uploaded a version of this code to a free hosting service so that you can access my website! <br>
+I have uploaded a version of my website's code to a free hosting service so that you can access my website! <br>
 Link: <a href= "http://erdyn.000.pe">Here</a> <br>
 __NOTE__: The resources provided to this website are very limited, ie db storage, pages temporarily unavailable etc.